bkidwell/working-in-zim/src/05-syncing-notebooks.md

 ~~~

 Use your normal Git workflows to make commits and push and pull changes between your work computers and the central repository.

+## Simple Backups

+Depending on what you store in your Notebooks, it's a good idea to do regular backups of your data as well.
+As you can see from the syncing instructions above, backing up notebooks is simple: Just archive or copy the top-level folder of the Notebook (the one with the `notebook.zim` file in it).

+To test your backup, restore it onto another computer or in another folder and open it in Zim or in a file manager and make sure all your data is there.

+Take extra care if you habitually make Links from Zim pages to data somewhere else on your computer that you didn't copy **into** the Notebook.
+You will have to back up that data separately!